Chain of Reasoning Introduction

 Well Ordering Principle —-> Division Algorithm —-> Bezout’s —-> FTA —-> UPF

-For right now, I’ll leave FTA and UPF untouched, but I will discuss them in a continuation of this article.
-This particular Chain of Reasoning functions off proofs.
-To prove the Division Algorithm you will need the Well Ordering Principle, and to prove Bezout’s you will need the Division Algorithm.
+For now, I’ll leave FTA and UPF untouched and discuss them in a continuation of this article.
+This particular Chain of Reasoning is built on proofs — to prove the Division Algorithm you need the Well Ordering Principle, and to prove Bezout’s you need the Division Algorithm.

 Well Ordering Principle